wangshaonan/wangshaonan.github.io/_pages/about.md

   - /about.html
 ---

 I am now an Assistant Professor at the institute of Automation, Chinese Academy of Sciences, Beijing, China.
-In June 2018, I received my PHD degree from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Chengqing Zong.
+In June 2018, I received my PhD degree from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Chengqing Zong.
 Prior to this, I received my BS degree from Northeastern University in June 2013.

 My research interests include Natural Language Processing, Semantic Analysis, Representation Learning, Brain-inspired Models and Cognitive Computing.
 Currently, my research focuses on 1) combining insights of cognitive psychology to build better natural language understanding models.
 I am interested in: How to represent language symbols as a form that the computer can understand; How to make the language model learn as efficiently as people; How to evaluate the performance of a computational model.
 2) Applying machine learning and NLP methods in studying cognitive neuroscience researches.
 Specifically, I use computational methods to study human language representation and sequence learning.